 - Comes with 2 paper rolls and 2 ink set rolls

 - Heavy and large

 - No LCD display

-The Mitsubishi CP-D90DW is definitely the sublimation printer that you must get if you need to print a large number of pictures.
+The Mitsubishi CP-D90DW is definitely the heat press sublimation printer that you must get if you need to output a large number of pictures.